 - 1. Follow the procedure in before working inside your computer.

 - 2. Remove the base cover.

-- 3. Remove the battery.
+- 3. Remove the battery (3-cell or 4-cell).

 - 4. Remove the system fan.

 The figure indicates the location of the heat sink and provides a visual representation of the removal procedure.